Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

-The vacuum structure is summarized in Table \ref{tab:vacuum-summary}.
-Under the Morse regularization, the critical points are neither lost nor mislabeled; only the flat direction, if any, is localized.
-We have kept track of the flat directions, and the first 6 entries are the isolated local minima.
-Note that for all entries, the solver was unable to find 16 degenerate solutions, but if we have just found one solution, the 16 different degenerate solutions can be constructed from the $\mathbb{Z}_2^4$ discrete transformations \eqref{eq: dgauge} and \eqref{eq: parity}.
-We have also checked that after modding out by the 8--fold discrete gauge identifications, two genuine $\mathbb{Z}_2$ solutions remain for each entry and hence, we have 6 doubly degenerate stable vacua.
-As locally each pair is like a double--well potential, it is conceivable that instanton corrections will introduce a small split and the ground state will become unique.
-There are solutions at higher energies above the highest stable isolated solution $20.4035$ representing the stabilizer submanifolds of the marginal bound states.
-We observe that the low--lying energy ``band'' exhibits a relative spread of $\mathrm{E}_{\mathrm{isolated}}/\mathrm{E}_{\mathcal{M}_{\mathrm{critical}}} \sim [10^{-2},\,10^{-1}]$.
+We also observe that the low--lying energy ``band'' exhibits a relative spread of $\left(\frac{\mathrm{E}_{\mathrm{isolated}}}{\mathrm{E}_{\mathcal{M}_{\mathrm{critical}}}}\right) \sim [10^{-2},\,10^{-1}]$.
 Given this significant width, we remain cautious in interpreting these states as the direct microstate duals of the black hole entropy.
 As expected, while scanning through multiple sets of moduli parameters, we observed an energy separation between the group of isolated stable solutions and the stabilizer submanifolds.
 But, within the stabilizer submanifold group, contrary to expectation, sometimes the energy ordering of the marginally bound states shows level crossing ($\mathcal{M}_{(4)}$ in Table \ref{tab:vacuum-summary}), though, always bounded from above by the columb branch $\mathcal{M}_{\mathrm{critical}}\,$.
 It would be useful to determine the theoretical energy barrier separating the isolated and submanifold vacua, and to conduct a detailed, systematic analysis of the moduli dependence.
 It seems that the entropy of the abelian non--BPS black hole can be approximately attributed to isolated vacua; we wonder whether there are robust arguments guaranteeing this numerical evidence.